Honshu: Early history

 Humans first arrived in Honshu at least approximately 37,000 years ago.
 The first humans to arrive in Honshu were Stone Age hunter-gatherers from Northeast Asia, likely following the migration of ice age megafauna.
 Surviving artifacts from this period include finely crafted stone blades, similar to those found in Siberia.

 After the initial arrival of hunter-gatherers, the island saw the emergence of the Jōmon period (c.
 14,000–300 BCE), one of the earliest known eras of prehistoric Japanese culture.
 The Jōmon people were known for their distinctive cord-marked pottery and dogū clay figurines, many of which have been excavated at archaeological sites across Honshu.
 These artifacts reflect a complex spiritual life and early forms of sedentary communities, particularly along the coasts and river valleys.

 Meiji Restoration

-The Meiji Restoration, in Japanese history, is the political revolution in 1868 that brought the final demise of the Tokugawa shogunate (which is a military government).
+The Meiji Restoration, in Japanese history, is the political revolution in 1868 that brought the final demise of the Tokugawa shogunate (which was a military government).
 It ended the Edo (Tokugawa) Period (1603–1867) and at least nominally returned control of the country to direct imperial rule under Mutsuhito (the Emperor Meiji).
 One of the main leaders of the restoration (who were mostly young samurai) was Chōshū in far western Honshu, which was one of the feudal areas, hostile to Tokugawa authority domains.